repomesh/minusx/README.md

 ## Developing MinusX Locally

-MinusX is build to be extended.
+MinusX is built to be extended.
 Check out the [setup guide](https://github.com/minusxai/minusx/blob/main/setup.md) and read more about [contributing](https://github.com/minusxai/minusx/blob/main/CONTRIBUTING.md)!

 We welcome both PRs and GH issues.